2013 Buick Regal Performance

 Handling and Braking

 Most reviewers report that a few minutes driving the Regal will erase any memories of the floaty, ponderous Buicks of the past.
 They say that even the Regal eAssist is well-balanced, with nimble handling.
-Reviewers recommend the Regal GS, which features an adjustable suspension system with three modes that alter handling dynamics and steering feel, for driving enthusiasts.
-Those who have tested the system say it’s more composed and fun to drive.
+Reviewers recommend the Regal GS for driving enthusiasts.
+It features an adjustable suspension system with three modes that alter handling dynamics and steering feel.
+Those who have tested the system say it makes the GS composed and fun to drive.

 - "Nimble and balanced in quick direction changes, even on base cars.
 The steering is direct and smooth." -- Consumer Guide